JoeyMckenzie/realworld-rust-axum-sqlx/README.md

 project-specific logic/domains, with a rough organization strategy as follows:

 - `conduit-api` - web project housing axum specific setup, endpoints, routing, request/response marshalling, etc.
-- `conduit-bin` - the application entry point, consisting of a single `main.rs` file to drive startup and wire library dependencies together
 - `conduit-core` - core logic and contract definitions between domains, services, and repository
 - `conduit-domain` - a simple project to house PORS (plain old rust structs) used for API request and responses, services, etc.